Support through your toughest HR challenges: A network of 285,000 HR professionals.

-The newest version of the Form I-9 will be made available by Nov.
-22, 2016, U.S. Citizenship and Immigration Services (USCIS) announced.
+The newest version of the Form I-9 is now available, U.S. Citizenship and Immigration Services (USCIS) announced.

 Employers may continue using the current version of Form I-9 with a revision date of 03/08/2013 until Jan.
 21, 2017.
 After Jan.
 21, all previous versions of the Form I-9 will be invalid.